sparkle-project/sparkle-project.github.io/documentation/customization/index.md

     // Called immediately before relaunching.
     - (void)updaterWillRelaunchApplication:(SUUpdater *)updater;

+    // Called if the application has been relaunched from an update
+    - (void)updaterDidRelaunchApplication:(SUUpdater *)updater;

     // This method allows you to provide a custom version comparator.
     // If you don't implement this method or return nil, the standard version